 In accordance with the public health restrictions, our offices are closed until further notice.
 Members and students can contact us by email or by phone.
 The relevant contact details are provided in the sections below.

-We are also in regular contact with Revenue on other measures to help deal with cashflow issues for businesses and on clarifications required on tax administration.
-Following our representations, Revenue updated their website and provided further clarity on a range of matters including;
+We are also in regular contact with Revenue on other measures to help deal with cash-flow issues for businesses and on clarifications required on tax administration.
+Following our representations, Revenue updated their website and provided further clarity to the Institute on a range of matters including:

-Temporary COVID-19 Wage Subsidy Scheme – 24 March
+COVID-19 Wage Subsidy Scheme statistics – 6 August

 Department of Employment Affairs and Social Protection (DEASP)